 1. Data-Driven Insights

-“You may have millions of customers, but you must know them like they’re your only customer.” – Adobe CEO Shantanu Narayen
+“You may have millions of customers, but you must know them like they’re your only customer.” – Adobe CEO Shantanu Narayen.

-To achieve this seemingly impossible task, a Digital Customer Experience Management helps weave all potential consumer data together on a single platform and develop a unified profile to enable marketers to watch their customers in real-time, thereby building relevant experiences to match their expectations, which is critical to the success of your CXM strategy.
+To achieve this seemingly impossible task, Digital Customer Experience Management helps weave all potential consumer data together on a single platform and develop a unified profile to enable marketers to watch their customers in real-time, thereby building relevant experiences to match their expectations, which is critical to the success of your CXM strategy.

 2. Orchestration of Multiple Channels

-Digital ecosystem orchestration is accelerated to the hyper-connected digital world.
+Digital ecosystem orchestration is accelerated in the hyper-connected digital world.
 The real challenge is to understand where and how you can and should improve to get the biggest effect and scale-up across the digital ecosystem effortlessly. – Digital Masters

 What would be your next step if your potential customer in the middle of the funnel isn’t responsive to one message or one channel?
-An ideal move would be to send the next relevant and personalized message through a different channel.
+An ideal move would be to send the following relevant and personalized message through a different channel.

-With an orchestrated experience, you build, deliver, connect, and manage unique customer experiences across multiple channels and devices to keep a singular voice — shaped, targeted and timed based on previous customer interactions — across channels, markets, and languages.
+With an orchestrated experience, you build, deliver, connect, and manage unique customer experiences across multiple channels and devices to keep a singular voice — shaped, targeted, and timed based on previous customer interactions — across channels, markets, and languages.

 Remember, mass experiences — one-size-fits-all attempts at personalization — lead to subpar interactions across the customer journey.
 With consumers hoping to get more personalized and relevant experiences, markets must not connect to each customer with vanilla and irrelevant messages.